maximzaika/ReChat/README.md

   new message.
 Expected behaviour: friend's recent message is updated and friend list is sorted by the most recent message.
 Current behaviour: incorrect friend is updated (always the top friend) and no sorting is done.~~
+- Client: If message is deleted, friend list is not showing that it is deleted but instead showing the full message.

 # How to Run